Rabbit2Clone/LegoMinigolfV1/README.md

 Play Minigolf with LedoMindstorms

-This is a project from Hochschule Pforzheim Germany\n Second Enter
+This is a project from Hochschule Pforzheim Germany

+Second Enter